patMohr/GettingCleaningDataProject/CodeBook.md

 In particular, in section 3.2 of Wickham’s article he highlights that no more than one variable should be contained in a single column.
 The measurement names, as they come structured in the original data set, actually contain many variables: body vs gravity measure, mean vs std dev, X/Y/Z axis, etc.  We take the view that each of these categories is a separate variable and strive to provide as much granularity as possible in the final tidy data set.

 The final tidy data set contains the following fields:
-* SubjectOrActivity: a binary variable that indicates whether the mean is calculated by subject (across all activities) or by activity (across all subjects).
+* subjectOrActivity: a binary variable that indicates whether the mean is calculated by subject (across all activities) or by activity (across all subjects).
 * subjectActivityName: if subjectOrActivity=”activity” this column will contain the activity name; if subjectOrActivity=”subject” it will contain the subject number.
 For subjects, the value of this field will be a number ranging from 1 to 30.
 For activities this field will be populated with one of the following:
 	+ Walking
 	+ Walking_Upstairs